Jason Heyward Preview, Player Props: Dodgers vs. Braves

-The Los Angeles Dodgers, including Jason Heyward (.357 batting average in his past 10 games), battle starter Bryce Elder and the Atlanta Braves at Dodger Stadium, Saturday at 9:10 PM ET.
+The Los Angeles Dodgers, including Jason Heyward and his .586 slugging percentage over his past 10 games, take on starting pitcher Charlie Morton and the Atlanta Braves at Dodger Stadium, Sunday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Braves.
+In his most recent game he had a hitless showing (0-for-3) against the Braves.

 Jason Heyward Game Info & Props vs. the Braves